 What is HJHLP?

 Why join the Journal?

 - HJHLP is one of the nation's preeminent scholarly legal journals devoted exclusively to health law and policy issues, operting within the #2 Health Law Program in the Country by U.S. News & World Report!

 - HJHLP publishes professional and student-authored pieces each year, with volumes being sent to libraries across the country.

 - HJHLP is ranked in the Top 5 of Health Law-related Academic Legal Journals in the country by Washington & Lee University.

 - Most employers want, and many require, legal journal experience; HJHLP not only satisfies this requirement, but demonstrates that you have met our internationally recognized high editorial standards.

-- Participation on the Journal will sharpen your legal writing and researching skills, which gives you an advantage in law classes, summer internships, and future employment.
+- Participation on the Journal will sharpen your legal writing and researching skills, giving you a significant advantage in law classes, summer internships, and future employment.